esp-rs/espflash/espflash/README.md

   -V, --version  Print version
 ```

-> **Note**
->
-> #### Permissions on Linux
+### Permissions on Linux

->  In Linux, when using any of the commands that requires using a serial port, the current user may not have access to serial ports and a “Permission Denied” or “Port doesn’t exist” errors may appear.
+In Linux, when using any of the commands that requires using a serial port, the current user may not have access to serial ports and a "Permission Denied" or "Port doesn’t exist" errors may appear.

 On most Linux distributions, the solution is to add the user to the `dialout` group (check e.g. `ls -l /dev/ttyUSB0` to find the group) with a command like `sudo usermod -a -G dialout $USER`.
 You can call `su - $USER` to enable read and write permissions for the serial port without having to log out and back in again.

 Check your Linux distribution’s documentation for more information.

+### Windows Subsystem for Linux

+It is _not_ currently possible to use `cargo-espflash` from within WSL1.
+There are no plans to add support for WSL1 at this time.

+It is also _not_ possible to flash chips using the built-in `USB_SERIAL_JTAG` peripheral when using WSL2, because resetting also resets `USB_SERIAL_JTAG` peripheral, which then disconnects the chip from WSL2.
+Chips _can_ be flashed via UART using WSL2, however.

 ### Cargo Runner